habibkaratas/threat/README.md

 Why should security vendors be the only ones allowed to use silly, animated visualizations to "compensate"?
 Now, **you** can have your very own IP attack map that's just as useful as everyone else's.

-IPew is a feature-rich, customizable D3 / javascript visualization, needing nothing more than a web server capable of serving static content and a sense of humor to operate.
+Threat Map is a feature-rich, customizable D3 / javascript visualization, needing nothing more than a web server capable of serving static content and a sense of humor to operate.
 It's got all the standard features that are expected including:

 - _Scary_ dark background!
 - Source & destination country actor/victim attribution!